-> Investigators found no accelerants near the body or signs of foul play, and ruled out a nearby fireplace at the scene.
-Thus, forensic experts had only Faherty’s scorched body and the fire damage done to the ceiling above and floor beneath it in attempting to explain what happened to the elderly man.
+Investigators found no accelerants near the body nor any signs of foul play, and ruled out a nearby fireplace at the scene as the culprit.
+Thus, forensic experts had only Faherty’s scorched body and the fire damage done to the ceiling above and floor beneath to explain what happened to the elderly man.

-> What Is Spontaneous Human Combustion?
+What Is Spontaneous Human Combustion?

 Spontaneous human combustion has its roots, medically speaking, in the 18th century.
 Paul Rolli, a fellow of London’s Royal Society, the world’s oldest scientific academy in continuous existence, coined the term in a 1744 article entitled Philosophical Transactions.
 He described it as “a process in which a human body allegedly catches fire as a result of heat generated by internal chemical activity, but without evidence of an external source of ignition.”

 Although 200 cases have been reported worldwide, most within the scientific community regard it as more of a phenomenon than a medically recognized cause of death.

 Reported Cases Of Spontaneous Combustion

 The first case was reported in late 1400s Milan, after a knight named Polonus Vorstius allegedly burst into flames in front of his own parents.
 Like many cases, alcohol was at play, as Vorstius was said to have belched fire after consuming a few glasses of particularly strong wine.